sound-scape-explorer/sound-scape-explorer/README.md

 ## About

-Process your audio files through neural network and explore the results of your campaign in the browser.
+Process your audio files through neural networks and explore the results of your campaign in the browser.

 The application is split into 3 modules: